 In this blog post we would talk about…

-How do you create a situation where the people would prefer to stay home on Christmas Eve, rather than go to church?
+How do you create a situation where people would prefer to stay home on Christmas Eve, rather than go to church?
 Easy!
 The Communist party came up with the idea to broadcast movies from western countries (the USA, the UK, France, Italy etc.) on the national television.
-These were otherwise almost impossible to find and watch (the Bulgarian National Television would mainly broadcast movies produced in the Eastern Bloc).
+These were otherwise almost impossible to find and watch.
+The Bulgarian National Television would mainly broadcast movies produced in the Eastern Bloc.
 So most people would take the chance and watch movies produced on the other side of the Iron Curtain, instead of celebrating Christmas in the churches.

 But what if some people still preferred to go to church, rather than stay home and watch TV?
 The communist regime would place several police officers around the churches to write down the names of those entering.
 Although there is no evidence of people who were in trouble because of this, most of them were afraid to go to church.
 Just in case.

 And if that doesn’t help?
-Some companies (all state owned), organized work meetings where they would discuss or celebrate what was achieved during the past year.
+Some companies (all state owned), organized work meetings.
+They would discuss or celebrate what was achieved during the past year.
 These meetings would held on the 24th of December, Christmas Eve, in the evening.
 That’s how some people were forced to work till late, so they were unable to go to church, or celebrate with their families.